nano-byte/common/doc/tasks.md

 <xref:NanoByte.Common.Tasks.ITaskHandler> implementations are thread-safe and support running multiple <xref:NanoByte.Common.Tasks.ITask>s concurrently.
 [ITaskHandler.RunTask()](xref:NanoByte.Common.Tasks.ITaskHandler#NanoByte_Common_Tasks_ITaskHandler_RunTask_NanoByte_Common_Tasks_ITask_) blocks until the tasks is complete, however some implementations may perform the actual task execution on a separate thread.
 <xref:NanoByte.Common.Tasks.DialogTaskHandler> keeps the WinForms message loop pumping while a task is running, so calling `.RunTask()` from the GUI thread will not freeze the GUI.
-However it does prevent user actions (other than canceling the task) via a modal dialog box.
+However it does prevent user interaction (other than canceling the task) via a modal dialog box.

 ## Comparison with async/await